- Urban sustainability has become a consideration for citizens with 42% willing to leave their town due to pollution concerns

 Smart city initiatives help to manage the COVID-19 crisis

 Smart Cities can help to address pandemics, Capgemini has found that as the world tackles COVID-19, city officials are using technology to address some of the challenges faced.
 68% of city officials have found that digital initiatives like apps which connect people to healthcare facilities or provide remote patient monitoring are helping them to manage the crisis.
-The city of Bengaluru, India, repurposed its command centre into a ‘war room’ to follow patients and draw up containment plans using heat mapping technologies.
+The city of Bengaluru, India, repurposed its command center into a ‘war room’ to follow patients and draw up containment plans using heat mapping technologies.
 In Rome, airport staff are using smart helmets with augmented reality and thermal scanners to screen multiple visitors simultaneously while maintaining a safe distance.

 Accelerating implementation requires close collaboration between key stakeholders